 Sade (firstname.lastname@example.org) is a doctoral candidate studying the economics of education at Stanford University.
 She is 2018 Spencer/NAEd Dissertation Fellow, an Institute of Education Sciences (IES) fellow and recipient of the Association for Public Policy Analysis and Management (APPAM) Equity Inclusion fellowship.
 Her research focuses on K-12 education policy with a particular emphasis on high school to college transitions and career and technical education.
 Prior to her doctoral studies she was a Harvard Strategic Data Project (SDP) fellow with Albuquerque Public Schools.
-Sade received a M.A. in Economics from Stanford University, an A.M. in Urban Education Policy and A.B in Education Studies and Public Policy from Brown University.
+Sade received a M.A. in Economics from Stanford University, an A.M. in Urban Education Policy and A.B in Public Policy and Education Studies from Brown University.

 Selected Honors: 2018 Spencer/NAEd Dissertation Fellowship; Institute of Education Sciences Pre-doctoral Fellowship; APPAM Equity and Inclusion Fellowship

 Faculty Advisors: Thomas S. Dee (primary), Susanna Loeb, Celeste K. Carruthers (University of Tennessee, Department of Economics)

 Research Interests: Education Policy, K-12 Education, Career and Technical Education, High School to College Transition, Causal Methods in Quantitative Research

 Dissertation Title: The Effects of College and Career Readiness Policies on Student Outcomes

 Bonilla, S., & Dee, T. (2017).
 The Effects of School Reform Under NCLB Waivers: Evidence from Focus Schools in Kentucky.
 Conditionally accepted at Education Finance and Policy.